 The Czech Republic is located in central Europe.
 It shares borders with Germany, Poland, Austria, and Slovakia.
-The Czech Republic and Slovakia parted ways peacefully in 1993.
-(They were previously Czechoslovakia).
+Previously known as Czechoslovakia, the Czech Republic and Slovakia parted ways peacefully in 1993.

 Population: 10.6 million